Cost Guide: How Much is a Whole Cow for Your Meat Supply

 Where to Buy a Whole Cow for Meat

 Buying a whole cow for meat is a bit of an undertaking.
 Therefore, fewer people do it compared to those who take the more convenient route of buying their meat in small quantities at the grocery store.
-You can also look into just getting a side of beef or quarter cow.
+You can also look into just getting a side of beef or a quarter cow.

+For those who are determined to buy a whole cow for meat, the reward is lower cost and fewer trips to the market.
 However, with that said, buying a whole cow for meat does have its challenges, and you may have to get creative and stray off the beaten path to find a source for buying cows.

 If you haven’t already, an excellent place to start is by asking your close friends and family members if they’ve ever purchased a whole cow from a nearby farm.
 Then, inquire about their experiences – there’s no better way to learn about a local business than by talking with a real customer.